Serenity606/chemistry_lab_assistant/README.md

-# Chemistry Lab AssistantA lab management tool I built to track compounds, experiments, and reactions.
+# Chemistry Lab Assistant
+A lab management tool I built to track compounds, experiments, and reactions.
 ## What It Does

 - Add and track chemical compounds (name, formula, quantity, location)